Global cloud data traffic growing rapidly - Cisco

 Basic cloud applications include email, Web browsing or social networking, while advanced cloud services, which have higher network requirements, include advanced gaming and high definition video conferencing.

-For the forecast Cisco collected network data from 10 enterprise and Internet data centers for 12 months.
+For the forecast Cisco collected network data from 10 enterprise and Internet data centres for 12 months.

 (Reporting by Nicola Leske; editing by Andre Grenon)